eurostat/eurostatRTool/README.md

 # eurostatRTool

-The eurostatRTool is a Eurostat R package which provides a flexible visualisation and interpretation environment for economic indicators and their short-term analysis.
+The eurostatRTool is an R package developed by Eurostat, offering a robust and flexible environment for the visualisation and analysis of economic indicators.
+With eurostatRTool, users can create customisable HTML dashboards that display a wide range of indicators through various visualisation types, including time series plots, bar charts, and maps.

-eurostatRTool allows users to create customisable dashboards, as html files, for displaying user-defined indicators in multiple ways (time series plots, vertical bar plots for comparisons across groups, trend and cycle plots, horizontal bar plots, maps and tables) both for data inspection and interpretation.

-The users can easily customise the general layout, update the data used for building the indicators in the dashboard, as well as specify which displaying modes and interpretative texts are shown.
+The package enables users to effortlessly customise the overall layout, update underlying data, and select specific visualisation modes and interpretative texts to feature in the dashboard.
+This flexibility makes it easy to tailor the tool to specific needs, ensuring that the visualised data is both meaningful and accessible.

+A standout feature of eurostatRTool is the storyboard layout from Flexdashboard that organises information into a sequence of slides.
+This layout allows users to present a step-by-step narrative, providing readers with a more comprehensive understanding of the data.
+The user-friendly navigation enables viewers to move back and forth through the data story at their own pace, fostering a more interactive and engaging exploration.

 ## Installation